krishnamurthye/insightfoundry/README.md

 ## Overview

-InsightFoundry is a language-agnostic, LLM-powered code analysis prototype that extracts structured insights from any software codebase.
-It summarizes source files and methods, estimates complexity, and produces consistent, machine-readable JSON outputs for downstream use.
+InsightFoundry is a language-agnostic prototype that uses LLM for code analysis.
+It extracts structured insights from any software codebase.
+It summarizes source files and methods, estimates complexity, and generates consistent, machine-readable JSON outputs for later use.

 The implementation is built using LangChain, with pluggable support for both OpenAI and Ollama backends.
 It demonstrates effective use of: